dcollien/ExpressionParser/Readme.md

 (which will result in 4)

+## Built-in Languages

+A built-in language called "formula" is provided as the default.

+## Tokeniser

 This uses the built-in tokeniser (which is very simple), but you can write your own tokeniser (e.g. for differentiating between prefix minus and infix minus) and pass the tokens into:

     var result = new ExpressionParser(arithmeticLanguage).evaluateTokens(['1', '+', '1']);

 (which will also result in 2)

+## RPN

 This parser will also convert between an expression and a Reverse Polish Notation (RPN) list: